 “I’m so proud of our adults,”concludes Meg.
 “They’re out in the workplace working side-by-side with their Veritext co-workers, taking ownership of their assignments and using all of the skills we’ve been practicing the last two years, even through the pandemic restrictions.
 It’s everything they’ve worked for and they are flourishing.”

 * * *

-The future for vocational training at Independence360 is bright.
+The future for prevocational and vocational training at Independence360 is bright.
 Expanded computer instruction is something I360 hopes to add to its program in the near future, to take client skills to the next level and open up new and exciting avenues of employment.
 To learn more about the Independence360 adult services program, visit our website.